Karhal/web3-connect/README.md

 ## Description

 This Symfony bundle let your users authenticate with their ethereum wallet.
-To do this you only need them to sign a message with an address linked with their profile.
+To do this you only need them to sign a message with their wallet.

+This bundle uses the eip-4361, it is meant to work with the [spruceid/siwe](https://github.com/spruceid/siwe) library
 ### Why ?

 Your wallet lets you connect to any decentralized application using your Ethereum account.
 It's like a login you can use across many dapps.